Authorized Awlgrip Distributor Serving All of Florida | Call for Professional & Contractor Pricing

 PropertyAwlgrip TopcoatAwlcraft 2000Awlcraft 3000Awlcraft SE

-ChemistryLinear polyurethaneAcrylic urethaneAcrylic urethane (premium)Single-stage acrylic urethane
+ChemistryLinear polyurethaneAcrylic urethaneAcrylic urethane (premium)Effect basecoat — requires clearcoat

-Repairable / buffableNo (must recoat)YesYesYes
+Repairable / buffableNo (must recoat)YesYesVia its clearcoat layer

-Brush converterAwlcat #3 (H3002)Spray onlySpray onlySpray only
+Brush converterAwlcat #3 (H3002)Spray onlySpray onlySpray only — must be clearcoated

 How to Choose